-Pediatricians recommend eliminating student participation in high-intensity exercises that mimic gory events and are carried out without advance warning to students, staff.
+Pediatricians recommend eliminating student participation in high-intensity exercises that mimic gory events and are carried out without advance warning to students and staff.

 In response to mass shootings in schools and other public spaces in recent years, many school districts adopted live crisis drills and exercises intended to help students and staff respond in the event of a shooting incident.
 While well-intentioned, some drills were put into place with the intent of preparing adults without consideration of harm to children.